bangsluke/bangsluke.github.io/docusaurus/docs/Project Set Up to Release/3StructureandFileSetup.md

     echo ".env" >> .gitignore
     ```

-    - [Gitignore.io](https://www.toptal.com/developers/gitignore) is a great resource to generate a .gitignore file for your project
+    - <a href="https://www.toptal.com/developers/gitignore" target="_blank">Gitignore.io</a> is a great resource to generate a .gitignore file for your project

 ## .env Files and Variables